5 Key Ways to Motivate Your Parts Salespeople

 Instead of berating his team on a lack of results, Starkle decided to “cut” what was not working and focus on something that would give his salespeople the best chance.

 A big part of sales is indeed knowing the numbers.
-Ready to learn about how managing with numbers can have an impact on your dealership as a whole?
+Ready to learn about how managing numbers can have an impact on your dealership as a whole?
 See our guide on Measuring the Right Metrics in Your Parts Department.